hydraulic gear pump troubleshooting

 Relief Hydraulic Gear Pump Valve Setting

-If you experience problems with your hydraulic gear pump, it’s important to first check the relief valve setting.
-This is typically located on the side of the motor and allows excess pressurized fluid to escape in an emergency.
-If the relief valve is not set correctly, you may experience failiures with your hydraulic system.
+If problems are experienced with a hydraulic gear pump, relief valve setting should be checked first.
+This is normally located on the side of the motor and allows for release of excess pressurized fluid in an emergency.
+Your hydraulic system may fail if the relief valve is not set correctly.
 Follow these steps to check and adjust the valve:

-3. Use a flathead screwdriver to turn the relief valve handle until it clicks in place.
-Make sure that it is properly tight against the motor so that fluid cannot leak out.
+3. Move the relieve valve handle one click at a time using flat head screw driver until it is properly tight against the motor so that no fluid can leak out.

-4. Reconnect power to the pump and wait 30 seconds before starting it up again.
+4. Reconnect power to pump and wait 30 seconds before starting it up again

 Relief Hydraulic Gear Pump Valve Reversed